-- The Beef Promotion and Research Act was passed as part of the 1985 Farm Bill.
-The Act provided the foundation for the development of a producer-funded beef promotion and research program to build demand for beef and beef products, both domestically and internationally. - Cattle producers provided the following requirements for the Beef Checkoff: - Simple Assessment: Everyone would pay \$1 per head, including importers. - Everyone Pays: No free rides! - Engaged Grassroots: The Beef Checkoff would be grassroots/ producer-controlled.
-National board members would be nominated by fellow producers. - ► State and National Partnerships: Funds would be split 50/50 by the state and national Beef Checkoff.
-State Beef Councils would keep 50 cents of each dollar and spend it on priorities set by producers in their state.
+- Simple Assessment: Everyone would pay \$1 per head, including importers. - Everyone Pays: No free rides! - Producer-Controlled: The Beef Checkoff would be grassroots/ producer-controlled.
+National board members would be nominated by fellow producers. - State and National Partnerships: Funds would be split 50/50 by the state and national Beef Checkoff.
+State Beef Councils would keep 50¢ of each dollar and spend it on priorities set by producers in their state.